 The Air Force gets a lot of flak (see what I did there?) from all the other branches for its somewhat lax persona.
 Yes, sometimes, the USAF seems more like a corporation than a branch of the Armed Forces.
 But despite decent food and living quarters, Air Force, Inc. is still very much a military branch.

 There’s more to the U.S. Air Force than the classic stereotypes of high ASVAB scores, delicious food, nice living quarters, and beautiful women.
 The Air Force deploys.
-The Air Force sees combat.
-The Air Force just has its own unique ways about it.
+They do see combat.
+They just have their own unique way about it.

 1. We salute our officers before sending them into a fight.

 Our pilots — all officers — are the ones putting their asses in the line of fire supporting troops on the ground (troops from other branches, most likely), but the airmen who maintain and marshal those planes are enlisted.

 The video above demonstrates something known as “Freestyle Friday” marshaling and, while it may be funny, those crazy marshaling dances still always end with a sharp salute — no matter what.
 Those pilots may very well not come back from a combat sortie, so respect is always due.